Roeegg2/Exams-Solution/README.md

 ### Some exams are missing - either because I don't have them, or because I haven't solved them yet (they'll be uploaded once I do)
 In general there's no record for any exam in 2022 (?)

+`LANGS` the files for each chapter, as listed in the 2025b course syllabus.
+When solving a question, please use the source code from that folder.

 ![Sumary](summary.png)